meobilivang/phase-1-vtdc-vtnet/Week 3/SDN-OpenVswitch/README.md

   ````
       What are Advantages & Disadvantages of using `VXLA` network in a Datacenter?
   ````
+### Advantages:
+- **Scalibility**: Solving limitations in terms of L2 identitifier quantity.
+In fact, VLAN supports only 4096 segments at maximum but VXLAN can reach up to 16 millions with 24bit VNI.
+- **Multi-tenancy & Isolation**: As
+- **IP Mobility**:
+- ****
+- **Hardware Support**: Increasing become a standard.
+Supported by multiple modern switching devices.

+### Disadvantages:
+- **Increase in Packet Size:** with the tunneling tech of `VXLAN`, up to 50 extra bytes are added to a single packet.
+It requires a transport network that capable of support packets of such size.
+- **Configuration Complexity**:

 ## **V. REFERENCES & TUTORIALS**:
 - [Configuring VXLAN & GRE Tunnel on openvswitch](http://networkstatic.net/configuring-vxlan-and-gre-tunnels-on-openvswitch/)